emqx/emqx/README.md

 ## Goals

-emqttd is aimed to provide a solid, enterprise grade, extensible open-source MQTT broker for IoT(M2M) applications that need to support ten millions of concurrent MQTT clients.
+emqttd is aimed to provide a solid, enterprise grade, extensible open-source MQTT broker for IoT, M2M and Mobile applications that need to support ten millions of concurrent MQTT clients.

 * Easy to install
 * Massively scalable